ComplexCity/capture/Foursquare_Readme.md

 When all the requests are done for a city, the script writes the json file (_YYYY-MM-DD.json_), empties the Venue table and goes to the next city.

-If for some reason, a request fails (e.g. Foursquare stops answering) the script logs in a special file (_foursquare-back.json_) the list the locations the script still needs to request.
+If for some reason, a request fails (e.g. Foursquare stops answering) the script logs in a special file (_foursquare-back.json_) the list of locations the script still needs to request.
 These locations are used in place of the full list of locations used by default.
 This is a convenient way to enable the script to restart from where it stopped.

 This script could be run daily.